Mooling0602/Daemon_Console_Rust/README.md

 Please wait for a stable release first.

 ## Installation

+> [!INFO]
+> I'm preparing for auto-build to release, if success, then you can download the binary from GitHub release page.

 Clone the source codes to your device.
 ```sh
 git clone https://github.com/Mooling0602/Daemon_Console_Rust.git